j4321/tkcalendar/README.rst

     showweeknumbers : bool (default is True)
         whether to display week numbers.

+    weeknumberoffset : int (default is 0)
+        to adjust the week numbers

     showothermonthdays : bool (default is True)
         whether to display the last days of the previous month and the first of the next month.